confluentinc/ksql-images/cp-ksqldb-server/README.md

 # CP-KSQLDB Unified Docker Image

-This is a unified Docker image for KSQLDB that combines server, CLI, and examples functionality into a single image.
+This is a unified Docker image for KSQLDB that combines server, and CLI functionality into a single image.
 The image supports multiple modes of operation through a flexible entrypoint system.

 ## Overview

 The cp-ksqldb-server image provides three distinct modes:
 - **Server Mode** - Runs the KSQLDB server (default)
 - **CLI Mode** - Runs the KSQLDB interactive CLI
-- **Examples Mode** - Runs KSQLDB examples and demonstrations

 ## Modes of Operation